nawrockie/vadr-build-tools/00README.txt

 If you are using the bash shell, add the following lines to the '.bashrc' file in your home directory:

-export VADRBUILDTOOLSDIR=<full path the directory this 00README.txt file is in>
+export VADRBUILDTOOLSDIR=<path to current directory (created by git clone command above)>

 After adding the export lines to your .bashrc file, source that file to update your current environment with the command: